Sponsorship and Support Opportunities

 - Two floors, solely housing Career Services, designed to meet student and employer needs.
 Wireless Internet access throughout.

-- 32 private, large, air-conditioned interview rooms.
+- Over 20 private, large, air-conditioned interview rooms.

 - Two interview waiting areas: one for students and one for employer-greeters to meet with candidates.